Skip to content

 • Spend quality time with your child doing things they enjoy

-• Establish a caring environment of trust and respect.
-You can find some ideas of how to do this here.
+• Establish an environment of trust and respect.
+Some ideas of how to do this.

 • Surprise them with something they like i.e. a magazine, a sweet, a milkshake etc..
 Don’t link this to their behaviour, make it clear you did this just because they are them and you love them.